CartoDB/mobile-sdk/doc/sdk_with_carto.md

-# SDK and other CARTO Tools
+# SDK and CARTO Platform

-You can use the CARTO APIs to define specific mobile features and rendering parameters.
-Additionally, you can use the CARTO Builder to publish mobile maps for integration with your mobile app.
+You can use the CARTO APIs and platform to define maps and consume these directly on mobile apps via SDK.

 ## SDK and CARTO APIs